One of the most important dietary changes you can make is to eat more greens and veggies. Here are five simple steps to going green…

 Anything that makes life easier is a blessing, and even better if it means you’ll be eating more vegetables as a result.
 It’s just a case of getting everything ready ahead of time.
 Keeping healthy snacks in your car, desk and purse means you’ll always be prepared and won’t start eating sugary foods for that instant ‘hit’.
 Nuts are great to have on hand, and you can make these extra tasty by adding seasoning.
 My spiced pecans are a huge favourite in our house.

 TWO: Join a weekly vegetable delivery scheme.

-A weekly vegetable delivery scheme guarantees you the best-quality seasonal, organic produce and means one less trip to the grocery store.
+A weekly vegetable delivery scheme guarantees you seasonal, organic produce and means one less trip to the grocery store.
 You’ll be motivated to try the new varieties that show up in your box and within months, your veggie repertoire will have doubled.

 Look for schemes that are running in your local area; this can help you support local producers, eat seasonally, and also ensure you’re not clocking up any mileage with your veggies (win-win for the environment).

 If you’re not sure whether it’s the right choice for your lifestyle, why not ask if you can try a sample box?
 Many producers will be happy to oblige and it’ll mean you can trial the service but without being locked into any commitment.
 It’s also worth asking the delivery scheme what types of vegetables they’ll have throughout the year to ensure you’re getting a good variety, and so you can get a rough idea of how the next few months will look.